htmlprogrammist/Analoger/README.md

-# Analoger - Programming languages translator
+# Analoger - programming languages translator

 The user selects the programming language "from" and the programming language "to".
 Introduces some construction from the first language and gets the result: translation into the second language with explanations and examples